 9 – Ho Chi Minh Understood Both The East And West

 Ho Chi Minh understood and had lived in both the east and west.
 Besides Vietnamese, he also spoke fluent French, English, Russian and Chinese.

-In 1911 at the age of 21, Ho Chi Minh left Vietnam to visit France.
+In 1911 at 21, Ho Chi Minh left Vietnam to visit France.
 During that time, he traveled to New York, Boston, London, and other parts of Europe.
 He attended the 1919 Paris Peace Conference in Versailles that took place after World War l; during that time, Ho Chi Minh began to promote independence for Vietnam.

-His understanding of both the east and west gave Ho Chi Minh a unique perspective.
+His understanding of the east and west gave Ho Chi Minh a unique perspective.
 He understood how both the east and west worlds worked.
 He was also able to write directly to world leaders.

 Ho Chi Minh was quoted as saying this to the French author Paul Mus:

 10 – Ho Chi Minh Lived A Simple Life

 Ho Chi Minh lived a very simple life.
 In Hanoi, you can visit his wooden house near the Ho Chi Minh Mausoleum; even when he was President of Vietnam, he lived in a wooden house facing a small pond.

 I have always admired Ho Chi Minh because I believe he was willing to sacrifice and give all for the independence of Vietnam.
 He preferred to live a simple life.